 - Place the spinach in a large bowl

 - Slice the apple thinly and place on top of salad

 - Measure and slice or crumble your cheese on top

 - Measure and add in your seeds/nuts

-- Toss salad with balsamic, olive oil and salt (see alternative children instructions below)
+- Toss salad with maple cinnamon vinaigrette or balsamic, olive oil and salt (see alternative children instructions below)

 - Top with butternut squash and serve